faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Doctrine and Covenants and Church History: Gospel Doctrine Teacher’s Manual, [Lesson 24: “Be Not Deceived, but Continue in Steadfastness”](https://www.lds.org/manual/doctrine-and-covenants-and-church-history-gospel-doctrine/lesson-24?lang=eng)

+### warning to all members: darkness, pain, sorrow, misery in the extreme; never a "happy moment"

+> In the early days of our dispensation, many priesthood brethren, to their regret, did not stay loyal to the Prophet.
+One of them was Lyman E. Johnson, who was excommunicated for unrighteous conduct.
+He later lamented having left the Church: “I would suffer my right hand to be cut off, if I could believe it again.
+Then I was full of joy and gladness.
+My dreams were pleasant.
+When I awoke in the morning my spirit was cheerful.
+I was happy by day and by night, full of peace and joy and thanksgiving.
+But now it is darkness, pain, sorrow, misery in the extreme.
+I have never since seen a happy moment.”

+> Think about those words.
+They stand as a warning to all Church members.

+[The War Goes On](https://www.churchofjesuschrist.org/study/ensign/2017/04/the-war-goes-on?lang=eng) Ensign April 2017, By Elder Larry R. Lawrence

 ### may have left because they had unrepented sin

 > Apostasy frequently results when a person commits serious sin but does not repent.
 To silence his conscience or justify his sinful actions, the individual moves away from the truth, looking for imperfections in others or questioning Church doctrine with which he no longer agrees.